 Tendile is dressed magnificently in a mantle of sheer orange cotton, embroidered with geometric designs along its hem.
 His head-dress is of flamingo plumes inlaid with gold.
 He is accompanied by a much larger retinue than before, both lords and slaves.
-Two young boys brush the insects aside from his face with feather fans while two priests walk ahead bearing braziers of incense.
+Two young boys brush the insects aside from his face with feather fans while two priests walk ahead bearing braziers of copal incense.
 Behind him come the owl men, in their feathered cloaks and beaked helmets, skulls and human bones tagged to their cloaks.
-They scream like shrikes, and blow clouds of coloured smoke from clay censers.
+They scream like shrikes, and blow clouds of colored smoke from clay censers.

 “Who are they?”
 Aguilar whispers to me, clearly alarmed.